Quick Answer

 After emptying your mind of unnecessary and negative thoughts, it will be filled with happiness and inner peace.
 How do you get these results?
 You can get them by practicing meditation.

-When you remove all the unnecessary and useless stuff from your mind, you become more alive.
-The negative and meaningless thoughts would be gone, and you begin to see everything more clearly, like you never did before.
+You become more alive when you remove all the unnecessary and useless stuff from your mind.
+The negative and meaningless thoughts would be gone, and you begin to see everything more clearly like you never did before.
 It is like taking away a curtain that distorted your vision.

 Resources and Quotes about Inner Peace

-If you are interested in reading more articles about inner peace and learn how to find it, you might like reading the other articles I have written about this topic.
+If you are interested in reading more articles about inner peace and learning how to find it, you might like reading the other articles I have written about this topic.

 If you wish to achieve inner peace and enjoy it in daily life, I highly recommend reading my book on this topic.

-When the restless activity of your mind slows down, when your thoughts stop rushing like waves on a windy day, then you will start getting glimpses of the sweet taste of inner peace.
+When the restless activity of your mind slows down and thoughts stop rushing like waves on a windy day, then you will start getting glimpses of the sweet taste of inner peace.

 “The life of inner peace, being harmonious and without stress, is the easiest type of existence.”